March 8 2023

 What are the objectives of the program?

 Project assistance for artists’ collectives is intended for artistic research, creation, production and dissemination activities.
 The financial assistance from this program helps artists’ collectives fulfill their mandates.
-It supports artistic excellence and enables various audiences to experience art in all of its forms.
+It aims to encourage the advancement of artistic practices, risk-taking and the dissemination of art in all its forms to various audiences.

 What type of assistance is provided?